suriyun-production/mmorpg-kit-docs/docs/pages/016-monsters-monster-character-monster-spawn-area.md

 ### Prepare Monster Character Entity

-Is component which handle monster’s character data / character controlling / transforms / collision
+This is component which handle monster’s character data / character controlling / transforms / collision

 To create new **Monster Character Entity**, I recommend you to add **Monster Character Entity** to prepared **Character Model** or you may add **Monster Character Entity** to empty object then setup **Character Model** later